KRakeesh04/s1/src/content/docs/mechanics/statics/11-analysis-of-trusses.md

 ### Principle

-Since the truss is in equilibrium, each part of it must be in stable equilibrium.
+Since the truss is in equilibrium, each of its section must be in stable equilibrium.

 ### Method